Download Careers360 App

 What Is Pregnancy?

-Pregnancy refers to the entire intricate biological process way back when a sperm fertilised an egg to form a zygote.
+Pregnancy refers to the entire intricate biological process when a structure of sperm fertilises with a structure of ovum to form a zygote.
 The formed zygote implants itself in the uterine wall, grows into an embryo, and then into a fetus in approximately nine months.
 Simultaneously, pregnancy encompasses many physiological changes in a mother's body.
 It is divided into three trimesters.

 Stages Of Pregnancy

-• Embryonic Stage— weeks 3–8: Heart, brain, spinal cord and other major organs and structures grow.
+• Embryonic Stage—weeks 3–8: The Heart, brain, spinal cord, and other major organs are known as organogenesis.
 This period is very crucial for the development of the embryo.

 Hormonal Changes During Pregnancy

-Pregnancy will trigger a series of hormonal changes necessary to sustain the pregnancy and support fetal development:
+Pregnancy will trigger a series of hormonal changes necessary to sustain the pregnancy and support embryo development:

 • Progesterone: Maintains the lining of the uterus and prevents uterine contractions during the early period of pregnancy.